RBEGamer/CiscoPhonebookServer/README.md

 <img src="/documentation/pbook.JPG" width="1024" />

 # SERVER SETUP
-Set on your host a staqtic ip and insert these in the `server.js` file in line 3.
+Set on your host to static ip and modify the `server.js` file line 3.

 # VCF
-At startup the service need a vfc file with contacts that are will showed on the cisco ip phone.
 Place a vfc file named `contact_export.vcf` in the `/src/phbook/contact_export.vfc` before starting the service or building the Docker-Image.